CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### Subject

-The Subject is used to define the subject of the email.
+Subject is used to define the subject of the email message.

 | | |
 |--------------------|---------------------------|